jiaao-yu/jiaao-yu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Jiaao's website!"
+title: "Welcome"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Thanks for visting my website!
-I am a first-year Ph.D. student in Sociology at Northeastern University.
+I am a second-year Ph.D. student in Sociology at Northeastern University.
+My research interests primarily focus on how social relationships influence youth behavior and mental health.
+I aim to use computational methods, such as social network analysis, to examine these dynamics.

 Jiaao's personal website
 ======
-Take a look at the links above to learn more about me!